 Are you looking to relocate in retirement?
-If so, don’t limit your choices to only big cities.
+If so, don’t limit your choices only to big cities.
 Whether you want a lower cost of living, beaches, mountain views or just a slower pace, small-town living has a lot going for it.

-We’ve narrowed the long list of small-town retirement options to eight great small towns with a 2020 U.S. Census population of around 30,000 or less.
+We’ve narrowed the long list of small-town retirement options to great small towns with a 2020 U.S. Census population of around 30,000 or less.

 From tiny, close-knit communities to bigger towns with a growing population, small-town living could be just what you need to retire comfortably.

 Here’s the rundown on great small towns to retire in and what each has to offer.